twilio/twilio-go/twilio/rest/proxy/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdatePhoneNumberParams struct
+Other parameters are passed through a pointer to a UpdatePhoneNumberParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **IsReserved** | **bool** | Whether the phone number should be reserved and not be assigned to a participant using proxy pool logic.
 See [Reserved Phone Numbers](https://www.twilio.com/docs/proxy/reserved-phone-numbers) for more information.

 ### Return type